Vapes of an e-shisha from Elf Bar on brown background with the air-Q Lab logo.

 Unlike smoking a conventional cigarette, e-shishas from manufacturers such as Elf Bar, Aroma King or Salt do not emit an unpleasant tobacco smell, but vaporize flavored liquids depending on the selected flavor.
 That smells good.
 This is exactly where the fallacy lies: due to the rather pleasant scent, the vapor of e-cigarettes is classified as harmless and the disposable e-cigarette is quickly used at home or in the office.
 But vapes contain nicotine salts and release pollutants into the indoor air.
 How much the liquids of the disposable shishas affect the air quality, we have explored in our practical test.

-Note: We do not aim to teach health.
-We only investigate the verifiable changes in air components during vaping.
+Note: We are not aiming to provide health advice.
+We only examine the verifiable changes in the air components when vaping.

 Disposable e-cigarettes - more harmful to the environment than classic cigarette